andrewjmoon/makealist/README.md

 ## Realtime updates

 Using apollo cache and react state, we can give realtime updates for upvotes and new posts.
 Apollo `refetchQueries` function updates apollo cache with refetched data.

+## Issues
+I am trying to solve the issue of getting the Infinite Scroll to work while getting the delete button and adding items to automatically render.
+Currently searching for answers to these questions